 Now, half a chair is not also a chair; half a tree is not also a tree; and half an atom is surely not also an atom.
 A chair, a tree and an atom are examples of a discrete unit.
-A discrete unit is indivisible, in the sense that if it is divided, then what results will not be that unit, that thing, any more -- half a person is not also a person
+A discrete unit is indivisible, in the sense that if it is divided, then what results will not be that unit -- it will not be another one -- any more.
+Half a person is not also a person

 We count things that are discrete.
 One person, two, three, four, and so on.
 What is more, a collection of discrete units will have only certain parts (Lesson 1).
 Ten people can be divided only in half, fifths, and tenths.
 You cannot take a third of them.

 But consider the distance between A and B. That distance is not

-made up of discrete units.
+made up of indivisible units.
 There is nothing to count.
 It is not a number of anything.
 We say instead that it is a continuous whole.
 That means that as we go from A to B, the line "continues" without a break.

-Since the length AB is continuous, not only could we take half of it, we could take any part we please -- a tenth, a hundredth, or a billionth -- because AB is not composed of units And most important, any part of AB, however small, will still be a length.
+Since the length AB is continuous, not only could we take half of it, we could take any part we please -- a tenth, a hundredth, or a billionth.
+And most important, any part of AB, however small, will still be a length.

 What is continuous has no limit to smallness.
 But if we keep dividing a natural number -- e.g. a box of chocolates -- it will always have a limit, namely one unit, one chocolate.

 This distinction between what is continuous and what is discrete makes for two aspects of number; namely number as discrete units -- the natural numbers -- and number as the measure of things that are

 continuous.
 This gives rise to the "fractions."
 We do not need fractions for counting.
-We need them for measuring; for assigning a number to whatever is continuous.
+We need them for measuring; for assigning a number as the size of something that is continuous.

 a) Into which parts could 6 pencils be divided?